Can you file taxes without a 1099-MISC form?

 But what happens if you’re missing one?

 Like W-2s and other tax forms, 1099-MISC forms need to be sent out by January 31st.
 If you haven’t received one by the end of February, you might be wondering where it went.

-First off, make sure that you were paid $600 or more by that client.
-Clients don’t have to send you a 1099-MISC form if they pay you less than $600 in the entire year.
+First off, clients only have to send you a 1099-MISC form for the tax year if they pay you more than $600 for services rendered or more than $10 in royalties or broker payments.
 Note that this doesn’t mean that this income is not taxable – Uncle Sam wants his cut regardless of how much money you earned from a specific source.

 Most freelancers assume that if they don’t get a 1099-MISC form on time, they should contact the company and ask for a copy.
-That might actually be a bad idea, though: if the company issues a copy incorrectly, the IRS may think you’ve made that income twice.
+But that might actually be a bad idea: if the company issues a copy incorrectly, the IRS may think you’ve made that income twice.
 If that sounds like a stupid mistake to make, just remember why you became a freelancer in the first place.

 The biggest reason people lose 1099-MISC forms is outdated or incorrect addresses.
 When you’re signing on as a client and filling out your tax forms, make sure you enter your addresses correctly and neatly.
 If you move during the year, make sure you contact each of your clients and update them with your latest address.

 While you should be carefully tracking your income, ultimately making 1099-MISC forms superfluous, it’s nice to get them in the mail.
 They allow you to double-check your own bookkeeping, plus there might be candy in the envelope!
 (There won't be.)